charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarRefactor.md

 Do your work in a branch called **week08**.
 Rename your project from **Week07-ExpressRoutesSolar** to **SolarVoyager**.
 I think this will be the last name change, and we will continue to use this name throughout the quarter.

+**NOTE**: _This is an in-class exercise that we can perform to help you see how to complete the final._

 ## Rename Renewables {#renewables-rename}

 We have created a lot of files, and it is time to start organizing them.
 Let's create some subfolders and move our work into them.